HolyBlackCat/quasi-msys2/README.md

 The kernel configuration is done by one of those scripts, `env/binfmk.mk`.
 For that it needs to ask you for a `sudo` password.

-When run manually, this makefile will behave a more nicely, explaining the extra options it has and asking you for confirmation before executing each `sudo` command.
+When run manually, this makefile will behave a bit more nicely, explaining the extra options it has and asking you for confirmation before executing each `sudo` command.
 If you don't trust the makefile, you can inspect it and run the commands manually, that shouldn't be hard.

 All it does it configuring [`binfmt_misc`](https://www.kernel.org/doc/Documentation/admin-guide/binfmt-misc.rst) by adding a custom executable format (Windows `.exe`s), with `wine` as the handler.